Step 1: NOMINATION

 MONGOLIAN LANGUAGE PROGRAM

-The Department of Mongolian language and culture provides a Mongolian language program for international students who intend to study in Mongolian universities or wish to improve their Mongolian language for social or business purposes.
+The Department of Mongolian language and culture provides a Mongolian language program for exchange students who wish to improve their Mongolian language, explore Mongolian history and culture further.
 These courses cannot be counted toward an academic degree.

 - Elementary /level 1/